When working with an HDI board or even a conventional PCB (Printed Circuit Board), holes must be screwed shut.

 Similarities and Differences Between Them

 The practice of making a countersunk hole is known as countersinking.
 Now, a countersunk hole may come in different sizes of angles.

-It is important to note that when working with a wooden surface if you fail to countersink first but end up forcing the screw into this surface, not only will the wood's stability and strength be compromised but your work will consequently be an eyesore.
+It is important to note that when working with a wooden surface, if you fail to countersink first but end up forcing the screw into this surface, not only will the wood's stability and strength be compromised, but your work will consequently be an eyesore.

-It is because the wood fibers will crack and become dented if not wholly damaged.
-It is much easier to counterbore a wooden surface; this is because counterboring does not require precision and accuracy in the angles.
+Because the wood fibers will crack and become dented if not wholly damaged, it is much easier to counterbore a wooden surface because counterboring does not require precision and accuracy in the angles.

-Use it when you don't want the head of the fixture, or screw the bolt forward from the HDI surface you are working on.
+Use it when you don't want the fixture's head, or screw the bolt forward from the HDI surface you are working on.

 2、 Countersink VS Counterbore Symbol